Soaprman/FEFTwiddler/README.md

 Special thanks:
 * RainThunder for making FEST https://github.com/RainThunder/FEST
+* SciresM for making FEAST, which FEST is based upon https://github.com/SciresM/FEAST
 * Also RainThunder for making the convoy editor, which I drew some inspiration from https://github.com/RainThunder/Fire-Emblem-Fates-Convoy-Editor
 * Various posters (KuroKairaku, TheGrandGander, probably others) in the threads about this game on Serenesforest.net and Gbatemp.net for a few hex offsets that were tricky to find on my own
 * Other Serenesforest posters (EldinTokuro, 9Hopper) for reporting bugs and giving me their saves to test with